What to know about National Guard deployments in Memphis and other cities - WTOP News

 “The court confirmed what we all know: There is no credible evidence of a rebellion in the state of Illinois.
 And no place for the National Guard in the streets of American cities like Chicago,” Gov. JB Pritzker said.

 Lt.
 Cmdr.
-Theresa Meadows, a spokeswoman for U.S. Northern Command, said the troops sent to Portland and Chicago are “not conducting any operational activities at this time.
+Theresa Meadows, a spokesperson for U.S. Northern Command, said the troops sent to Portland and Chicago are “not conducting any operational activities at this time.”

-“Our soldiers are conducting planning and training but not engaging in any Federal Protection Mission operational activities,” she said.

 Troops patrol outside Chicago